scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:55
 related to alerting please get in touch
 4:57
-with me that's about it for this lecture
+with me that’s about it for this lecture
 4:59
 i will see in the next)